phthom/ContainerOrchestration/1-PrepareLab.md

 - [x] You applied a promo code
 - [x] You installed Docker on your laptop
 - [x] You installed Git
-- [x] You installed the bx command
+- [x] You installed the ic command
 - [x] You login to IBM Cloud successfully
 - [x] You are ready for the labs
 ---